Archaeologists Have Discovered The Perfectly Preserved Remains Of A Roman Skeleton In Cumbria, England

 While archaeologists were busy excavating a medieval site in Cumbria, they were surprised to discover the perfectly preserved remains of a Roman skeleton in a field very close to Bridekirk.

-As Cumbria Crack report, the skeleton was unearthed while archaeologists were studying an area where a new water pipeline had just been installed by United Utilities.
-While archaeologists fully expected to find nothing but medieval remains and structures at this location, they ended up finding not only the Roman skeleton, but also large amounts of pottery, coins, heating tiles and an ancient oven.
+As Cumbria Crack reports, the skeleton was unearthed while archaeologists were studying an area where a new water pipeline had just been installed by United Utilities.
+While archaeologists fully expected to find nothing but medieval remains and structures at this location, they ended up finding not only the Roman skeleton but also large amounts of pottery, coins, heating tiles, and an ancient oven.

 As CFA archaeologist Phil Mann described, “Literally as we took the grass off we exposed the foundations of the medieval building, but what we didn’t expect to find underneath were the foundations for a very unusual large Roman structure containing the remains of a kiln or oven with evidence of burning still present.”